Fort Simcoe: History

 The site was a school for tribes of Indigenous peoples of the Americas from areas all around the present state of Washington.
 Prior to 1850, the site was used as a school where Native American children taken from their families were forced to cease practicing traditional customs and speak English, a specific practice in ethnocide.
 Punishment for non-compliant children included imprisonment in a small jail.

 The fort was built in the late 1850s in an old oak grove watered by natural springs by future Civil War general Robert S. Garnett.
 The fort was in use for three years.
-The park was established in 1956.
+The park was established in 1953.

-The fort was built in the middle of the Yakima Valley and the Yakama Tribe's traditional fishing areas.
+The fort was built along the route used by the Yakama people to travel between the Yakima Valley and traditional fishing areas along the Columbia River.
 This location allowed soldiers of the new commander to keep an eye out for visitors to the tribe and basically keep an eye on the tribe.
 The Fort Simcoe program can be labeled as an act of cultural genocide.
 Fort Simcoe is viewed this way because the U.S. government merged 14 different tribes from their original homes and enforced assimilation to American culture.
 The tribes were to learn famous Americans and given Christian/American names.

 In 1922, the U.S. government decided to move the Indian agency from Fort Simcoe to Toppenish which triggered extreme emotions.
 Moving the Indian Agency recalled the act of relocations for generations of the original tribes.
 The location of the fort also provided trading routes established by waterway or railroad.
 Architect Louis Scholl designed and constructed the fort.
 Fort Simcoe is similar to the design of Fort Dalles where there are blockhouses at each corners but no stockade allowing barracks to define the fortification.
 James Harvey Wilbur and Captain Frederick Dent took on the challenge of creating a road passage to Fort Simcoe, and said about their goals that "the fort's location also fits perfectly with the army strategic goal to carve out a road system that connected California with Washington Territory".